r3econ/bbq-ios/README.md

 </p>

 # What's inside
-- Map with grilling spots
+- Map with grilling spots of Berlin
 - Closest bus, tram or underground stops
 - Description of the area around the grilling spot